Playing The Game

 //Don’t Kiss Me//

-The bald doctor was writing in a big file and the nurse with the black scarf was pulling the white bedspread covering him from his chest to his neck.
-The woman had a black hijab on her head but the loose ends had been tucked in so that it appeared at first like an ordinary headscarf.
+The bald doctor was writing in a big file and the nurse with the black scarf was pulling the white bed sheet covering him from his chest to his neck.
+The woman was wearing a hijab but the loose ends had been tucked in so that it appeared at first like an ordinary headscarf.
 Her face appeared quite youthful, perhaps because she wore no makeup and he was embarrassed at that moment knowing that she and the other nurses had seen him at his weakest.

 The question he wanted an answer to played on his mind.
 How long had he been like this for?